TheRealTechWiz/Blogger-Generate-Comment-Blogspot/README.md

 "# Blogger-Generate-Comment-Blogspot"

-The program generate comment in base of other comment of blogger.com (blogspot.com)
+The program adds comment at the end of comments given by others on blogger.com (blogspot.com)

 Use the function:

 comment_random.create_commenty(url)

-For generate comment in base a the comment of the first post of blogspot of url.
+To generate comment after the comments given by others on the first post of blogspot at the url.

-Url is a url of the blog that want generate comment
+Url is the url of the blog on which comment is to be added.

 Use the function:

 comment_random.link_first_entry(url)

-For return the link of the first entry
+To return the link of the first entry

 Use the function:

 create_comment(url)

-For create a comment of the entry of url
+To create a comment for the blog entry at the given url

-The module sortearpalabra.py its a module just generate text random with coherence, this module it in https://github.com/damiansire/Generador-de-texto-aleatorio
+The module sortearpalabra.py is a module to generate random text with coherence, link of the module is at https://github.com/damiansire/Generador-de-texto-aleatorio